nasa/cumulus/docs/docs-how-to.md

 #### Versioning Docs

 We lean heavily on Docusaurus for versioning.
-Their suggestions and walk-through can be found [here](https://docusaurus.io/docs/en/versioning).
+Their suggestions and walk-through can be found [here](https://docusaurus.io/docs/versioning).
+Docusaurus v2 uses snapshot approach for [documentation versioning](https://docusaurus.io/docs/versioning).
+Every versioned docs does not depends on other version.
 It is worth noting that we would like the Documentation versions to match up directly with release versions.
+However, a new versioned docs can take up a lot of repo space and require maintenance, we suggest to update existing versioned docs for minor releases when there are no significant functionality changes.
 Cumulus versioning is explained in the [Versioning Docs](https://github.com/nasa/cumulus/tree/master/docs/development/release.md).

 #### Search

 Search on our documentation site is taken care of by [DocSearch](https://community.algolia.com/docsearch/).
-We have been provided with an `apiKey` and an `indexName` by DocSearch that we include in our `website/siteConfig.js` file.
+We have been provided with an `apiId`, `apiKey` and an `indexName` by DocSearch that we include in our `website/docusaurus.config.js` file.
 The rest, indexing and actual searching, we leave to DocSearch.
 Our builds expect environment variables for both these values to exist - `DOCSEARCH_API_KEY` and `DOCSEARCH_NAME_INDEX`.

 #### Add a new task